rideron89/grunt-math/README.md

 }
 ```

-This allows you to form expressions in the like so:
+This allows you to form dynamic expressions, like so:

 ```js
 gruntmath((5 * alpha) + bravo); // returns 50